kpuka/SIMAH/_posts/2021-08-16-rct1-study-design.md

     -   Aim to show that the effect of the new treatment is not clinically worse than the comparative treatment (i.e. not inferior to comparative treatment).

--   Equivalence and non-inferiority trials require that the investigator predefine the difference between two treatments that is considered clinically important (this difference is often labeled ???).
+-   Equivalence and non-inferiority trials require that the investigator predefine the difference between two treatments that is considered clinically important (this difference is often labeled $\\Delta\$).
 The focus is on clinically meaningful differences (an effect that is statistically significant may not be clinically meaningful; e.g. a difference of 2 mm Hg in systolic blood pressure between groups may be statistically significant but is not clinically meaningful).

     -   Two treatments are said to be 'equivalent' when the confidence interval (CI) of the difference score between treatments is within (i.e. does not exceed) the -$\\Delta\$ and +$\\Delta\$.

-    -   Non-inferiority trials are one-sided and only evaluate whether the CI exceeds -???; if the lower bound is above the margin, the new treatment is deemed non-inferior and the trial is a 'success'.
+    -   Non-inferiority trials are one-sided and only evaluate whether the CI exceeds -$\\Delta\$; if the lower bound is above the margin, the new treatment is deemed non-inferior and the trial is a 'success'.

     -   For a review of the methods used to define the non-inferiority margin ($\\Delta\$), see Althunian et al. 2017